Update – June 2025

 - increased storage.

-The sheltered spectator viewing area will also extend compared to the existing area.
+The sheltered area will also extend towards the oval compared to the existing building.

-To accommodate the increased size of the pavilion, 5 eucalyptus trees to the rear of the existing building and 1 eucalyptus tree between the car park and the existing building may need to be removed.
+To accommodate the increased size of the pavilion, one Eucalyptus tree to the rear of the existing building needs to be removed.

 We will offset any required tree removal by planting new trees on the site.